hotenabc/NFQ-test-solution/README.md

 }
 ```

 As we can see, the `Product` class is now cleaner and more maintainable.
 By extracting the strategy logic into the `ItemUpdater` class, we only need to modify the context class when adding new update strategies, leaving `Product` untouched.
 This refactoring has made the code more modular and easier to extend in the future.
-Well done!

-Happy coding!